Furqantech1/Travel-World-Web-site/README.md

 # Travel World Website

 Welcome to the Travel World Website repository!
-This project is a responsive travel website designed to help users explore various destinations around the globe.
+This project is a responsive travel platform designed to help users explore destinations around the globe, book travel passes, and manage their journeys seamlessly.

 ## Table of Contents